p0l1t1c1an/p0l1t1c1an/README.md

 # Howdy!

 My name is Jacob Boicken.
 I'm a cybersecurity engineer studying at Iowa State.
-I love to work on my server, read about security, history, ethics, and pyschology books.
+I love to work on my server and read security, history, ethics, and pyschology books.
-I enjoy programming in Rust and C/C++ and have reluctanly been force into Java for schoolwork.
+I enjoy programming in **Rust** and C/C++ and have been force into Java for schoolwork.
-I am a big fan OpenBSD and FreeBSD Operating Systems and 50s to 70s Rock.
+I am a big fan OpenBSD & FreeBSD, but I have also been looking into Void Linux.
+Also, 50s to 70s rock is undeniably the greatest.

 ---

 ### My Projects
 #### Completed
 - **Mines**: A minesweeper clone that I wrote in C with GTK3.
-- **Bsdfan-rust**: A BSD utility to control fans on Thinkpads and other devices that support the acpi_ibm driver.
+- **bsdfan-rust**: A FreeBSD utility to control fan speeds on Thinkpads and other devices that support the acpi_ibm driver.
-- **gitstatus-rs**: An uber simplified gitstatus program to be used with [powerlevel10k](https://github.com/romkatv/powerlevel10k).
+- **gitstatus-rs**: An über simplified gitstatus program to be used with [powerlevel10k](https://github.com/romkatv/powerlevel10k).
 (Still needs to test merging)

 #### Current
 - **Septem**: A configurable daily productivity tracker by recording what applications you are on and for how long.